The Bay of Skaill, in the West Mainland parish of Sandwick, is renowned as the home of Skara Brae.

-An area beneath Sandfiold has long been known for the presence of burial cists.
+An area west of Sandfiold has long been known for the presence of burial cists.
 Dozens, if not more, were recorded in a map of the area in 1772.

-At this time two of the mounds were opened by Rev George Low, a local antiquarian, schoolteacher and subsequently minister for Birsay.
-The excavation party also included the celebrated naturalist Joseph Banks, later President of the Royal Society, who was taking a tour of Iceland and the Scottish isles after losing his place on James Cook’s expedition on HMS Resolution.
+At this time two of the mounds were opened by Rev George Low.
+His excavation party included the celebrated naturalist Joseph Banks, later President of the Royal Society, who was taking a tour of Iceland and the Scottish isles after losing his place on James Cook’s expedition on HMS Resolution.